TooPlain/SimplyQR/README.md

 - Fine Tune History View
 - Create a Settings View - In Progress
-- Anaylze CodeScanner and see how it works under the hood so I can create my own impl
+- Analyze CodeScanner and see how it works under the hood so I can create my own impl
 - Implement a error handling/crashlytics
 - Maybe a update check